robinjegan/dissertation-experiments/README.md

 # Results from Experiments for Doctoral Thesis
 Contains results of efficiency evaluation for four NLP-tasks in file [efficiency-results.xlsx](efficiency-results.xlsx).

+More information will be presented in the finished thesis, expected in 2026.